smizell/hyperdescribe/hyperdescribe-draft.md

 ## Meta

-For specifyig meta data about the message, the `meta` property can be used.
+For specifying meta data about the message, the `meta` property can be used.
 This property MUST exist in the root.
 It is optional.

 ```json
 {